dumbdevss/nft-ticketing/README.md

 ## Running the dApp

-After deploying your vesting contracts, you can start the decentralized application:
+After deploying your NFT ticketing contracts, you can start the decentralized application:

 ```bash
 yarn start